Sofia-Guo-Fu/Financial-Computing-6883-Sofia-Guo-Personal-Repo/Final Exam Review/README.md

 * Version 7 creates a new class called "BinLattice" to display the prices of American options at each node
 * Version 8 incorporates function templates to show both the PriceTree and StoppingTree of American Options.
 ---------------------------------------------------------------------------------------------------------------------------------------------
-This only serves as reference for course study only, no additional commercial use is allowed.